strimzi/strimzi.github.io/_posts/2020-09-06-how-the-system-tests-works.md

     .withSecurityProtocol(SecurityProtocol.SSL)
     .build();

-2. Sending messages
+// 2.
+Sending messages

 basicExternalKafkaClient.sendMesssageTls();
 ```

 ## Dependencies

-Before we get to writing simple test case in Strimzi system tests, we need to know main dependencies that system test module have.
-I gonna describe the most important one like:
+Before writing simple test case in Strimzi system tests, we need to know main dependencies that `system test` module has.
+The most important ones are:
 1. test (kubernetes client)
 2. crd-generator + api (chaining / builder pattern)

 ### test module

-In the test module, we have the Kubernetes client, which we use in the system tests to create, list, delete, update
-Kubernetes resources such as Service, Deployment, Pod, ConfigMap and so on.
+In the test module, we have the Kubernetes client, which we use in the system tests to create, list, delete and update Kubernetes resources such as Service, Deployment, Pod, ConfigMap and so on.
 Basically, we encapsulate the [Kubernetes client](https://github.com/fabric8io/kubernetes-client)
 from fabric8 to use client more handy with not additional and typically redundant method chaining.
-Moreover, we have our
-abstraction of Kubernetes cluster and mechanism to detect on which type is currently client.
+Moreover, we have our abstraction of Kubernetes cluster and mechanism to detect on which type is currently client.
 Clusters could be Kubernetes, Minikube and so on.

-### crd-generator + api module (not sure about this one...)
+### crd-generator + api module

-In the crd-generator and api modules, we basically use all resources, which we previously described in Resource section.
-Every time,
+Resources previously described in Resource section are used in crd-generator and api modules.
-if the code of Model changes you have to build the whole modules to generate new schema for resources.
-For instance imagine that you are using
+Every time, when the code of Model changes you have to build the whole modules to generate new schema for resources.
-Kafka resource and you need to create Kafka with the Cruise Control support but you have got old schemas, which does not support it.
+For instance, imagine that you are using `Kafka` resource and you need to create Kafka with the `Cruise Control` support but you have old schemas, which does not support it.
 You will need to build these modules and generate schema, which will support it and be able to create Kafka with Cruise Control.
-This modules provides us the fluent
-way of creating Strimzi custom resources instances such as Kafka, KafkaConnect, KafkaConnectS2I, KafkaMirrorMaker and much more.
+These modules provide the fluent way of creating Strimzi custom resource instances such as `Kafka`, `KafkaConnect`, `KafkaConnectS2I`, `KafkaMirrorMaker` and many other.

 ## How to create a system test

-Now, we have all knowledge to create a simple test.
-There is also some precursors, which i will write it down.
+At this point you have the necessary knowledge to create a simple test.
+There are also some additional steps, which need to be performed to set up your testing environment.

 ### Precursors